Mining12 min read

 Gold mining processing equipment and tanks

 Gold processing plants face a fundamental challenge: fine particles (often <75 microns) that settle extremely slowly without chemical assistance.
-A single thickener operating without flocculant can take 48–72 hours to produce clear overflow — with PAM, that drops to 2–4 hours.
+In practice, buyers use PAM to improve settling speed, overflow clarity, and water recovery while keeping the polymer program stable enough for day-to-day operation.

 Our high molecular weight anionic PAM is the most commonly specified grade for gold tailings thickeners, with molecular weights of 18–22 million Da and charge densities of 20–35%.